pgrobasillobre/Plot-Tip-Enhanced-FRET-change-molecules-distance/README.md

 This code reads **fluorescence descriptors**—including the absorption coefficient, radiative decay rate, and non-radiative decay rate—computed at the **Time-Dependent Density Functional Theory (TDDFT)** level.
 It also reads **electronic energy transfer rates** between two phthalocyanine molecules, calculated using the [**FretLab**](https://github.com/pgrobasillobre/FretLab) code.

-Below is a schematic of the donor–acceptor molecules at a given distance **d** calculated with respect to the two phtalocyanine centers:
+Below is a schematic of the donor–acceptor molecules at a given distance **d** calculated with respect to the two phthalocyanine centers:

 <p align="center">
   <img src="./_static/molecules.png" alt="Molecule Labels" width="400"/>